Health And Safety In The Workplace Pdf

 What Goes Into These Documents?

 A solid workplace safety PDF isn’t just a list of dos and don’ts.
+Start with an overview of your workplace.
 Factory floor?
-Remote work?
-Start with an overview of your workplace.
-It should tell a story — your story.
 Office?
+Because of that, remote work?
 What kind of environment are we talking about?
+On the flip side, it should tell a story — your story.
 Each comes with its own set of challenges.

 Then dive into the specifics: